Section A: Monday & Wednesday- 3:00pm - 4:20am - HBH 1000

 - Labs should be checked by a TA before you leave class.

 - In the case that you do not complete the lab in class, they must be checked by a TA, during their normal office hours, within a week of the class lab session.

-- I.e. if there is a lab on Thursday, it must be checked on or before the following Wednesday.
+- I.e. if there is a lab on Wednesday, it must be checked before the following Wednesday class.

 - Late labs receive zero credit.
 There are no exceptions to this policy.